Leaders of tomorrow are made today.

 A capstone project will focus on the task of integrating theoretical knowledge of policy, governance and self-determination with practical methods in an applied and northern context.

-To be eligible for admission to the Bachelor of Arts in Indigenous Governance, students must
+To be eligible for admission to the Bachelor of Arts in Indigenous Governance, students must hold:

 - Grade 12 graduation with English 12 and Math 11 (Applications, Principles, Foundations, Pre-Calculus) strongly recommended; OR